Saturday 1 September 2018

 Date to be confirmed

-The late afternoon breeze brings with it music, arts and the smell of bush foods cooking on the coals…..it’s time for Mahbilil Festival in Jabiru
+The late afternoon breeze brings with it music, arts and the smell of bush foods cooking on the coals…..it’s time for Mahbilil Festival in Jabiru.

 Bushfood features prominently with large earth ovens cooking Buffalo, Barramundi and the speciality of the region, Magpie Goose.
 Join in the fun with competitions that include spear throwing and magpie goose cooking.
 With lots of activities and entertainment aimed at young kids, youth and the older folks, there really is something for everyone.

-Jabiru Lakeside, Jabiru, Northern Territory, 0886, Australia
+Civic Drive, 68, Jabiru, Northern Territory, 0886, Australia

-Sign up to receive the latest enews, deals and travel information from Tourism NT.
+Sign up to receive the latest news, deals and travel information from Tourism NT.